pjakiela/ECON379/exercises/E7A-TWFE.md

 2|3|0
 2|4|1

-Open up Excel or google sheets and create a spreadsheet that looks like this, with 8 rows containing information on the treatment status of two units over four time periods.
+Open Excel or google sheets (or your favorite equivalent) and create a spreadsheet that looks like this, with 8 rows containing information on the treatment status of two units over four time periods.
+Now, add a column for your _Y_ (ie dependent) variable, but leave it blank for now.

+Now add three more columns that you call `D Mean`, `D Mean t`, and `D Mean i`.
+In the first of these columns, have Excel calculate the mean of D (aka Treatment).
+To do this, start by selecting cell E2 (in the row for Unit 1 and the `D Mean` column):